DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 [Test the Ethics and data protection decision tree from European Commission](https://ec.europa.eu/assets/rtd/ethics-data-protection-decision-tree/index.html "2024-01-22")

-If conducting health research, consult Helseforsknginsloven and Helseregisterloven
+If conducting health research, consult the [Health Research Act](https://lovdata.no/dokument/LTI/lov/2008-06-20-44) and the [Health Registry Act](https://lovdata.no/dokument/NL/lov/2014-06-20-43).

 > 4a.1\
 > Ensure that when dealing with personal data data protection laws (for example GDPR) are complied with: